tglucksmann/buybitcoinworldwide.github.io/_exchanges/bit2c.md

 fees_score: 9
 fees_width: 90
 ---
-Bit2C is an Israeli Bitcoin exchange.
+Bit2C is an Israeli Bitcoin exchange founded in 2013.
+The exchange is available in four languages: Hebrew, English, Russian, and Arabic.

 ## Payment Methods Accepted
-Bit2C users can buy bitcoin with a credit card or bank transfer.
+Customers can fund their accounts via credit card or Israeli bank transfer.
+Deposits via bank transfer are free.
+Credit card deposits will be charged with a 5% fee.

 ## Supported Countries
 Bit2C is available to residents of Israel.

 ## Privacy
 Bit2C requires full identity verification.
-Pictures of your I.D. is required.
+Pictures of your I.D. are required.

 ## Limits & Liquidity
 Deposits are limited to ₪1,000,000 per day.
+Your Israeli bank may limit the amount you can deposit, but Bit2C has very high limits.

 ## Speed
 Funds deposited via bank transfer will take around 24 hours to be credited to your account.
 Credit card deposits are instant.

 ## Reputation
-Bit2C is the largest Bitcoin exchange in Israel and fully regulated.
+Bit2C is the largest Bitcoin exchange in Israel and in full compliance with all regulations.

 ## Fees
 Fees depend on your trading volume, and range from 0.6% per trade, all the way down to 0% per trade.
 Shekel withdrawals to an Israeli bank account cost ₪60.